Seeed-Studio/wiki-documents/docs/Edge/reTerminal/Application/OpenCV/reTerminal_DM_Object_detection.md

 :::note

 We highly recommend checking out our previous tutorial on [**Getting started with OpenCV**](https://wiki.seeedstudio.com/reTerminal_DM_opencv/), as this tutorial serves as a continuation in our series.
-This guide is only for **Bulleseye OS**
+This guide is specifically for **Bulleseye OS** and **Bookworm OS**.
+Please take note of the installation dependencies, as there are two distinct methods outlined here.

 :::